 Eventually they ended up with two daughters and after some miscarriages her husband forced her to go through IVF treatment so that they could conceive a boy.
 When she eventually fell pregnant her husband said that if she was having a girl then she would be having an abortion.
 Raheel explained that her in-laws and her husband were already very emotionally abusive towards her two daughters and did not play a part in their lives, the caller did everything for her daughters.
 The caller was extremely anxious going for the scan, however the scan revealed that she was in fact having a boy.

 The abuse continued and the male child was also subject to abuse.
 The female got out by calling the Police and social services were involved.
 Mother and children are safe today with the help of authorities.

-Amy a white British female who had been married to an Indian male, when she met him he had only been in the UK a few months, working.
+Leah is a British female who had been married to an Indian man, when she met him he had only been in the UK a few months, working.
 The relationship started when they were both in their early 20’s, she is now in her late 30’s.
-There were no repercussions from her family about their relationship however most of his family were in India and as far as she was aware seemed to agree with the relationship.
+There were no repercussions from her family about their relationship, however, most of his family were in India and as far as she was aware seemed to agree with the relationship.
 She married him a year later, and he obtained his British citizenship.

 Now she reflects, he had always been emotionally abusive limiting contact with family and friends, making her feel guilty for going out or what she was wearing etc during her first pregnancy she was quite ill and was not able to carry out her chores as she normally would and how he expected as she needed to rest.
 When she confronted him about this he slapped her.
 He later apologised and tried to justify his actions, but the abuse physical and emotional continued for some years, she had two more children and only left him when the children were in their early teenage years.